spantaleev/matrix-docker-ansible-deploy/docs/importing-postgres.md

 The playbook supports importing Postgres dump files in **text** (e.g. `pg_dump > dump.sql`) or **gzipped** formats (e.g. `pg_dump | gzip -c > dump.sql.gz`).

 Importing multiple databases (as dumped by `pg_dumpall`) is also supported.
 But the migration might be a good moment, to "reset" a not properly working bridge.
-Be aware, that it might affect all users (new link to bridge, new roomes, ...)
+Be aware, that it might affect all users (new link to bridge, new rooms, ...)

 Before doing the actual import, **you need to upload your Postgres dump file to the server** (any path is okay).